 Cherokee Indians

-The Great Smoky Mountains are a homeland of the Cherokee Indians.
-Long before Columbus discovered a 'New World' they ruled a huge land that is now parts of eight states of the USA.
-Unique among the many tribes inhabiting North America, the Cherokee have a written language created in 1820'’s.
-They coexisted peacefully with early settlers but white man's lust for gold and land chipped Cherokee territory.
-Finally they were forced by the US government to move to Oklahoma.
+The Great Smoky Mountains are the homeland of the Cherokee Indians.
+Long before Columbus discovered the “New World,” they ruled a vast land that is now part of eight states of the USA.
+After contact with Europeans, the Cherokee population dropped by half, but began to recover in the early 19th century.
+The Cherokee adopted elements of European culture.
+They ran plantations and owned slaves.
+Unique among the many tribes in North America, the Cherokee have their own written language, created in the 1820's.
+They published a tribal newspaper, the Cherokee Phoenix.
+In 1827, the Cherokee nation adopted a constitution modeled on the United States Constitution, and voters elected a president.
+The Cherokee coexisted peacefully with the early settlers, but the white man’s lust for gold and land chipped the Cherokee territory.
+Eventually, the U.S. government forced them to move to Oklahoma.
+Their trek on foot is now known as the Trail of Tears.
 Only a few avoided the removal by hiding in the forest.
-Now they call themselves the East Band of Cherokee Indians.
+Today, their descendants call themselves the Eastern Band of the Cherokee Indians.

 Oconaluftee Indian Village #1::North Carolina, United States::